nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `m find 30` finds modules whose module code contains the `KEYWORD` '30' such as 'CS2030S'.

 ### Deleting a module
-Deletes the specified module according to the index given.
+Deletes the specified module from the stored module list.

 Format: `m del INDEX`